 Then add the following line in your Main method:

-You can find all the possible payloads on MSDN in the toast catalog, and tile catalog.
+You can find all the possible payloads in the toast catalog and tile catalog topics on MSDN.

 In this simple example you broadcast notifications to all your Windows Phone 8 devices.
 In order to target specific users, refer to the tutorial Use Notification Hubs to push notifications to users.
 If you want to segment your users by interest groups, you can read Use Notification Hubs to send breaking news.
 Learn more about how to use Notification Hubs in Notification Hubs Guidance.